This website provides tools for educators to teach about the Holocaust through a range of media.

 The User Guide

-has tips for searching and browsing each collection and using other features of the Collections site, including Lightbox, Finding Aids and Research Guides.
+has tips for searching and browsing each collection and using other features of the collections database, including lightbox, finding aids and research guides.

-For additional guidance on how to navigate the online VHEC Collections, please contact 604-264-0499
+For additional guidance on how to navigate the collections catalogue, please contact 604-264-0499

 Engaging with Primary Sources

-The VHEC Collections online catalogue of museum, archival and testimony holdings offers teachers a rich resource for engaging students with primary sources of historical evidence in the classroom.
+The VHEC's online catalogue of museum, archival and testimony holdings offers teachers a rich resource for engaging students with primary sources of historical evidence in the classroom.
 Many of the primary sources represent a Canadian perspective on the history of the Holocaust.

 What are Primary Sources?